skumar-sanjay/Animation/README.md

 # Animation
 moving football on click button
+Using jQuery animate football